 What is a SCITT programme?

-A SCITT programme is a School-Centred Initial Teacher Training (SCITT) which enables graduates to enter the teaching profession through a school-based route.
-SCITT providers are accredited to award Qualified Teacher Status (QTS).
+A SCITT programme is a School-Centred Initial Teacher Training (SCITT) programme.
+It enables graduates to enter the teaching profession through a school-based route.
+A SCITT provider is a group of schools which has been accredited to award Qualified Teacher Status (QTS).

 What is a PGCE?